2021 Research Recognition Awards honor faculty, staff contributions

 Outstanding Collaborative Research Team Award

 This award recognizes the research efforts of a group of investigators that transcend the traditional boundaries of academic disciplines to further the research mission.
-Two teams were honored in this year’s awards.
+This year’s award recognized The ONE Group (Oncology, Nutrition, Exercise).

 Team members include:

 This award recognizes individuals or teams who effectively invest professional time in communicating their research to the community, engaging the community in the research and/or demonstrating partnership with a community organization in their research.

 The 2021 award was presented to Lauren “LJ” Van Scoy, MD, associate professor of medicine (Division of Pulmonary, Allergy and Critical Care Medicine) and public health sciences.

 This award recognizes scholarly inquiry and investigation related to education, educational processes, and dissemination and practical application of research results.

 The 2021 honoree was Benjamin Vipler, MD, an instructor in medicine and a trainee in the General Internal Medicine Fellowship.

 Outstanding Research Mentor

 This award recognizes outstanding research mentoring.
 It is intended to be a cumulative award for consistently successful research mentoring that yields publications, funded training or research proposals and career advancement of predoctoral or postdoctoral trainees or junior faculty.

 For 2021, the award was presented to Xuemei Huang, MD, PhD.
 Dr. Huang is the Associate Dean for Physician-Scientist Development for the College of Medicine; a distinguished professor of Neurology, Pharmacology, Neurosurgery and Kinesiology; chief of the Division of Movement Disorders in the Department of Neurology; and a member of Penn State Neuroscience Institute, Institute for Computational and Data Sciences, Huck Institutes of the Life Sciences and Center for Neural Engineering.